Matt Champion: 2024–present: Mika's Laundry

 On February 14, Champion released his first solo work since Brockhampton's dissolution.
 The single "Aphid", featuring American singer Dijon, was produced by Champion and Henry Kwapis and has been described as "lush" and "melodic".
 "Aphid" was followed by "Slug", a "nostalgia-inducing funk and soul" track on February 28.
 On March 3, Champion began teasing a collaboration with South Korean rapper Jennie.
 The resulting drum and bass song, "Slow Motion", was released on March 8 alongside the announcement of Mika's Laundry, Champion's debut solo album, released on March 22.

 On June 20, Champion appeared on the cover of Clash's 20th anniversary edition, titled "Kool Things".
 On October 2, it was announced that Champion would appear in the feature film Strobe, directed by Taylor Cohen and produced by Tara Razavi, Nate Matteson, and Hiro Murai.
 On October 18, Champion was announced as a performer at the 2024 Camp Flog Gnaw Carnival.

 On October 24, Champion released "Faye", the first installment of a planned series of singles intended to expand upon Mika's Laundry.
 On October 30, "Faye" was followed by "Hacker".
 A third single, "SPJ", was released the following week.
 On November 13, Champion released the fourth and final single, "Ash" featuring Deb Never, who had previously appeared alongside Champion on the Brockhampton album Ginger.
 The same day, the four singles were collected and released as part of an extended play titled Slint's Favorite.

 Personal life

-As of February 2025, Champion is engaged to Canadian model and designer Tavia Bonetti.
+As of August 2026, Champion is married to Canadian model and designer Tavia Bonetti.
 Champion has starred in campaigns for Bonetti's brand, Friends With Animals.
 As of 2025, the couple has relocated from Los Angeles to Seoul.
 Champion has a tattoo on his wrist of the number eleven, a reference to the character of the same name from the television series Stranger Things.